See how this amazing class can benefit your little one by engaging in interactive classes full of singing, movement and music

 • Improve small motor skills (learning finger plays and playing musical instruments).

 April Dudson, founder and director of Music in Me, is a music composer and songwriter.
-She has written, composed and produced all original music for the music class.
+She has written, composed and produced a combination of original music for the music class and traditional, loved classics.
 She started her love of music at an early age and wrote her first song at just 13 years old.
 She began playing the clarinet and saxophone and was in band and symphonic orchestra all through her school years.
 During college she was privileged to play with the Atlanta Symphony Orchestra.
 Pursuing her love of music has been something that she has done even until now and has written several jazz and country songs that she has both written composed and produced with copyrights.
 Realizing that early childhood is the most important time in music development, April decided to open a children’s music class in order to implement all of her skills and talent and love of children and music all into one 45 minute class.

 Children classes in Johns Creek Music class in Johns Creek